mimadottech/kyc-defi-api-documentation/README.md

 ## Creating new API Key
 ![bdt defi api dashboard](./createApiKey.png)

-- On clicking `Create New API Key` button, once again an OTP verification will happen
+- On clicking `GENERATE NEW` button, once again an OTP verification will happen
 - Upon successful OTP verification, an API key will be generated and will be ready to use for an API calls

 ## Making API calls